 Your body is like a tiny orchestra with a hundred musicians playing in perfect harmony.
 It’s a beautiful performance, but all it takes is one flat violinist or offbeat percussionist to ruin the music.
 Have you noticed that your heart is beating out of rhythm lately?
 Does it feel like your heart is racing, pounding hard or fluttering once in a while?
-You could be experiencing heart palpitations.
+You could be experiencing heart palpitations or an abnormal heart rhythm.

 We spoke with Shane Rowan, MD, a cardiologist at CardioVascular Institute of North Colorado Cardiology Clinic, for his advice regarding heart palpitations.